Gospel: John 4:5-42

 4:12 The force of the woman's statement implied a rhetorical question.
 It was a challenge to Jesus.

 The dialogue between Jesus and the Samaritan woman would astonish his contemporaries for three reasons: the hatred between Jews and Samaritans, the moral status of the woman, and gender segregation.
 Jesus addressed racial prejudice in 4:19-20,22 (see below).
 Jesus also challenged the woman to conversion in 4:16-18 (not discussed in this study).
 In the Mediterranean culture of the first century, the daily flow of life meant to separate the sexes, especially in the routines of a common village.
 For example, in the morning and evening, women would gather together so they could fill water jars from a common well in the middle of the marketplace.
-During mid-day, however, only men would conduct business in the market place.
+During mid-day, however, only men would conduct business in the marketplace.

-As the story began deep in Samaria, Jesus visited Sychar ("Shechem" according to many scholars, the ancient capitol of Samaria).
+As the story began deep in Samaria, Jesus visited Sychar ("Shechem" according to many scholars, the ancient capital of Samaria).
 Tired from the trip, he sat down at the Jacob's well and requested a drink from a Samaritan woman drawing water.
 Surprised, the woman objected.
 [4:6-9] Why?
 Not only did society separate genders, many Jews believed Samaritan women were unclear from birth.
 Association with a Samaritan woman would make a Jewish man unclean, intermarriage would automatically excommunicate him.
 The fact Jesus sat alone with the woman increased her suspicions.

 In response to the woman's question, Jesus jumped from the material to the spiritual.
 "If you only knew...you would ask" indicated the woman lacked spiritual insight.
 The "gift of God" could be the "living (or life-giving) water." "...who asked you...you would have asked him..." revealed the unique spiritual stature of the person before the woman.
 [4:10] The knowledge of the woman, God's gift of life-giving water, and the unique identity of Jesus set up the dialogue in the following verses.